|Scholarship Program 2018 participants and SCGIS donated laptops

 Our Global Scholarship Program is designed to allow conservation GIS practitioners to attend the Esri User Conference and SCGIS Annual Conference, traditionally held in California every summer and to allow them to take specialized three-week GIS courses organized for the scholarship recipients before the conferences.
 These courses are provided jointly by SCGIS, Juniper GIS, Esri, and UC Davis Information Center for the Environment.

 This is not a typical scholarship program.
 It covers only some of the costs affiliated with the travel to and attendance at these events; only on rare occasions are we able to provide awards that cover full costs.

-The International Scholarship Program currently targets its support primarily at the regions where SCGIS international chapters and informal conservation GIS communities affiliated with SCGIS are growing or emerging, in an effort to promote further growth of these chapters and communities.
+The Global Scholarship Program currently targets its support primarily at the regions where SCGIS international chapters and informal conservation GIS communities affiliated with SCGIS are growing or emerging, in an effort to promote further growth of these chapters and communities.
 However, we encourage our international chapters to extend their outreach beyond their formal country borders, and to embrace colleagues from neighbor regions or even from far away.
 Browse the international chapters to learn more about the chapter nearest to your area.

 GLOBAL SCHOLARS: Each year the global scholars represent the best of the best of conservationists using geography and GIS to pursue effective science, educate and change local communities, and discover new ways of protecting species.